MBLE version →

 Stay Behind Organisation (SBO).

-As the MBLE receivers were supplied without a mains power supply unit,
+The MBLE receivers came without a mains power supply unit, so

-it is assumed that they were intended for battery-operation.
+it is likely that they were meant for operation with a battery pack.
 There is enough

-free space in the canvas bag to carry one or more batteries.
+free space in the canvas bag to carry a suitable battery.
 It is also

 The image below shows the pinout of the power socket of the Power Supply Unit (PSU).